Bezluin/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**

+In the if/else statment within the javascript function, the two results are assigned the classes of "error" and "good".
+In the <style> tags, elements with the class "error are styled to be red, while class "good" is blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

+That line is a regular expression that searches through a string an matches any character that is not a letter.
+I Googled the entire syntax first, then looked through the basic definitions and syntax of regular expressions.

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

+First, the conditional statements must be enclosed in {} brackets after an if statement.
+Second, the "elif" statement in Python is written as "else if" in JavaScript.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+It refers to the time it takes from the start of the action to end.
+The unit used is miliseconds.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**